Bantealem/portfolio/README.md

 # Portfolio-setup-and-mobile-version-skeleton

 Set up of my personal portfolio project!  <br>
+This portfolio website is a key job searching tool for a web developer.
 Link to portfolio: